What Are the Colorado DUI Laws?

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 Colorado’s drunk driving laws can be complicated, and include harsh punishments if broken.
-An experienced lawyer can help you determine the best defense possible based on their experience representing DUI cases in the local courts and the facts of your case.
-Get a free legal review of your case to learn more about how professional legal assistance can help you.
+If you've been arrested for a DUI in Colorado, you should contact an experienced DUI attorney who can help you determine the best defense possible based on the facts of your particular case.

 Contact a qualified attorney.